-Jury Duty
+Jury Duty\

 Absences for court-ordered legal obligations (e.g., jury duty, subpoena, summons, etc.) are excused.
-Students Students called for a court-ordered obligation should speak with their program director or, in the absence of a program director, should contact the dean.
+Students who have been called for a court-ordered obligation should speak with their program director or, in the absence of a program director, should contact the dean.